Tensor network simulation for the frustrated $J_1$-$J_2$ Ising model on the square lattice: numerical results

-By iTEBD, combing the entanglement entropy with the magnetization, the phase diagram is determined as shown in Fig.~\ref{fig:Phase-diagram}.
-It is worthwhile to note that the point located exactly $g=0.5$ is not from our calculation. $g=0.5$ renders the high degeneracy of the ground state, which invalidates the power method scenario.
-Thus we choose HOTRG for the calculation.
-However, the physical quantities can not go to the convegence with the kept bond dimension $D$ increasing.
-There exist a few research about $g=0.5$ supporting finite phase transition temperature\cite{28, 29, 30}, but the most claim that the critical temperature is suppressed to zero temperature due to the high degeneracy, just like one-dimensional system\cite{4, 6, 9, 14, 15, 19}.
-We put $g=0.5, T_c=0$ in the phase diagram.
+By combining the entanglement entropy with the magnetization obtained from iTEBD, the phase diagram is obtained in Fig.~\ref{fig:Phase-diagram}.
+It is worth mentioning that the data point at $g=0.5$ is absent.
+Here $g=0.5$ renders the high degeneracy of the ground state, which invalidates the power method.
+Thus, we choose the HOTRG for the calculation.
+However, the physical quantities do not converge with an increasing bond dimension $D$.
+There were several works claiming that the point at $g=0.5$ has a finite-temperature phase transition~\cite{28, 29, 30}, while other works claimed that the critical temperature is suppressed down to zero due to the high degeneracy, very much like the one-dimensional classical Ising model~\cite{4, 6, 9, 14, 15, 19, huyi}.

-There are three phases in Fig.~\ref{fig:Phase-diagram}.
-In the neighbourhood of $g=0.5$, the numerical results converge well.
-The detailed simulations are done at two points $g=0.46$, $0.55$ besides $g=0.5$. $g=0.55$ is claimed to be in the region of weak first-order phase transition as mentioned above.
-As for $g=0.46$, it is widely accepted that the phase transition in the whole parameter region of $g<1/2$ is continuous and belongs to the Ising universal class before 2013\cite{10, 15, 19, 20, 27}.
-However, the analyses with CMF\cite{24} and effective-field theory\cite{25} suggest that the model may also has a transition line of first order close to $g=1/2$ when $g<1/2$.
+As shown in Fig.~\ref{fig:Phase-diagram}, there are three phases.
+In the neighborhood of $g=0.5$, the numerical results converge well.
+Our extensive numerical simulations have been performed for two points $g=0.46$ and $0.55$ on both sides of $g=0.5$; $g=0.55$ was claimed to be in the region of weak first-order phase transition in Refs.~[\onlinecite{22,24}].
+As for $g=0.46$, it had been commonly believed that the phase transition in the whole parameter region of $g<\frac{1}{2}$ is continuous and belongs to the Ising universality class~\cite{10, 15, 19, 20, 27}; however, the analyses from the CMF method~\cite{24}, effective-field theory~\cite{25}, and numerical transfer matrix study~\cite{huyi} suggest that the model may also have a first-order transition line slightly below $g=\frac{1}{2}$.

-As is shown in Fig.~\ref{fig:g046}, we compare the results with the different truncation dimension $D$ with $10^{-3}$ temperature interval.
-It seems that there is a jump in the temperature range $(0.584,0.585)$, in which we add the fine data with $10^{-5}$ temperature interval with fixed $D=100$.
-Then the ``jump" becomes smaller in the magetization, and there is not discontinuity in the internal energy.
-As a consequence, the phase transition at $g=0.46$ is of continuous type, and belongs to the Ising universal class which we can prove below.
-The recent work using CMF provides the same conclusion\cite{26}.
+As shown in Fig.~\ref{fig:g046}, we compare the results with different bond dimensions with a temperature interval of $10^{-3}$.
+It seems that there is a jump in the temperature range $(0.584,0.585)$, in which we have used finer data with a temperature interval of $10^{-5}$ at fixed bond dimension $D=100$.
+Then the jump in the magnetization curve becomes smaller, and there is no discontinuity in the internal energy.
+As a consequence, the phase transition at $g=0.46$ is of continuous type and belongs to the Ising universality class which we will illustrate below.
+The recent work using the CMF arrives at the same conclusion~\cite{26}.